 At the start, you will have all of your links in the "For Review" group.
-This group can be considered your working folder - the links that you are currently auditing.
+This group can be considered your working folder—the links that you are currently auditing.
 The "All links" group will be there as your backup, as these links will always remain in your audit in the case of a mistake.
 However, keep in mind that once you disavow any of these links they will disappear from BOTH folders.
-Disavowing is essentially letting Google know to not consider the impact of these links at all when reviewing your site.
+Disavowing is essentially suggesting to Google to not consider the impact of these links at all when reviewing your site.

 Domain and URL

 Just below these three groups of backlinks, you will notice there is a filters tab as well as two labels: Domain and URL.
 The group of domains will include backlinks tied to a referring domain, while the URL group will allow you to see the individual URL of your backlinks.
 This is beneficial if you know the particular URL that is potentially harmful.
 The search bar directly to the right will also give you the chance to search by URL, Page Title, and Anchor text.